 Eyelid surgery risks and safety information

-The decision to have cosmetic surgery is extremely personal and you'll have to decide if the benefits will achieve your goals and if the risks and potential blepharoplasty complications are acceptable.
+The decision to have surgery is personal, and you’ll have to decide if it will achieve your goals, and if the potential risks of eyelid surgery are acceptable.

 - Unfavorable scarring

 These risks and others will be fully discussed prior to your consent.
 It is important that you address all your questions directly with your plastic surgeon.